Updated April 2026

 Once you select a system, an ERP consultant manages the implementation.
 That includes configuring the system, migrating your data, testing everything, and keeping the project on track.

 A well-managed implementation keeps disruption to a minimum.
-A poorly managed one can cause significant problems, because going live on a system that is not ready affects every part of the business at once.
+A poorly managed one can cause significant problems.
+Going live on a system that is not ready affects every part of the business at once.

 Customisation and Integration